johnmburt/projects/music_genre_id/readme.md

 For the meetup series, the music data was reduced further to a "warmup set" of 4000 samples each of folk and hip-hop music.
 This code uses the warmup set, but is also tooled to use the original music clip dataset, which is much larger and has more genre categories.

+- The data used in these notebooks is too large to post on github: please contact me if you would like to have it.

 ## Projects:

 ### Audio feature visualization